AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

    Clearing should be done after every configuration change.

-See [Configure Payment Services](settings.md) for more information about configuring Credit Card Fields and PayPal Smart Buttons.
+See [Configure Payment Services](settings.md) for more information about configuring Credit Card Fields and PayPal payment buttons.

 ## Complete merchant onboarding